Who are the Mentees?

 How often does the Mentorship Program meet?

-One Saturday a month, our Mentors and Mentees enjoy community, educational and social outings.
+Once a month, our Mentors and Mentees enjoy community, educational, and social events.
 We provide an inclusive and safe space to discuss birth families, identity, relationships, and more.
 There are two semesters for the Mentorship Program: Fall (September – January) and Spring (February – June).
 Families enrolled in the Mentorship Program will receive a schedule of events in advance of the semester.
-The time frame of events varies depending on the activity, but generally ranges from 2-4 hours, usually beginning around noon.

 What types of programs/activities do participants of the Mentorship Program engage in?